 - Anyone on the network can access and replicate the information stored there

-These attributes are what allowed the blockchain to act as the distributed accounting platform to record financial transactions for digital currencies like bitcoin.
+These attributes allowed the blockchain to act as the distributed accounting platform to record financial transactions for digital currencies like bitcoin.

-Blockchain technology circumvents the need for one central administrator, and it can effectively control who has access to any data stored within the shared ledger, giving it remarkable security and hacker-proof properties.
+Blockchain technology circumvents the need for one central administrator.
+It can effectively control who has access to any data stored within the shared ledger, giving it remarkable security and hacker-proof properties.
 To hack a single block in the chain, a hacker would need to infiltrate every other block in the chain’s chronology — a virtually impossible feat.
 Click here if you’d like to learn more about blockchain and how it works.

 Blockchain now has incredible appeal to healthcare providers across the industry that require secure and efficient access to a patient’s complete medical history.